-L General Course Information:
+I. General Course Information:

-- A. Course Description: Implementation of the recording process, microphones, audio console, multitrack recorder, and signal processing devices. - B. End-of-Course Outcomes: Demonstrate signal routing techniques, microphone selection, placement and signal processing applications; and plan and execute a multi-track recording. - C. Course Competencies: Upon successful completion of this course, each student will: - > Route signals through the consoles to the recorder utilizing proper console procedures. - > Operate Pro Tools, utilizing recording and editing procedures. - > Properly select, place, and route microphones and headphones for recording. - > Possess operating knowledge of equipment, operating theory, and session procedures. - > Be able to produce a basic, commercially accepted mix of recorded materials. - > Demonstrate mastery of course content through written and practical exams. - D. Academic Integrity: It is the aim of the faculty of South Plains College to foster a spirit of complete honesty and a high standard of integrity.
+- A. Course Description: Overview of the recording studio.
+Includes basic studio electronics and acoustic principles, waveform properties, microphone concepts and placement techniques, studio set up and signal flow, console theory, signal processing concepts, multi-track principles and operation, and an overview of mixing and editing. - B. End-of-Course Outcomes: Identify acoustic and electronic concepts; describe waveform properties; explain microphone characteristics and placement; describe studio set-up and signal routing; explain console and recording operation techniques; and identify basic recording studio procedures. - C. Course Competencies: Upon successful completion of this course, each student will: - > Route signals through audio interfaces to the computer utilizing proper procedures. - > Operate Pro Tools LE, utilizing recording and editing procedures. - > Properly select, place, and route microphones and headphones for recording. - > Possess operating knowledge of equipment, operating theory, and session procedures. - > Demonstrate mastery of course content through written and practical exams. - D. Academic Integrity: It is the aim of the faculty of South Plains College to foster a spirit of complete honesty and a high standard of integrity.
 The attempt of any student to present as his or her own work which he or she has not honestly performed is regarded by the faculty and administration as a most serious offense and renders the offender liable to serious consequences, possibly suspension.
-Students should refer to the SPC General Catalog, pg.22-23, regarding consequences for cheating and plagiarism (see "Academic Integrity" as well as "Student Conduct" sections). - E. SCANS: This course is designed to meet the following SCANS and Foundation Skills criteria: SCANS# 1, 3, 4, 5, 6, 7, 12, 13, 14, 15, 18, 19, and 20.
+Students should refer to the SPC General Catalog, regarding consequences for cheating and plagiarism (see "Academic Integrity" as well as "Student Conduct" sections). - E. SCANS: This course is designed to meet the following SCANS and Foundation Skills criteria: SCANS# 1, 3, 4, 5, 6, 7, 12, 13, 14, 15, 18, 19, and 20.
 Foundation Skills 1, 2, 5, 6, 11, 14, 15, 16, and 17.
 A complete list of SCANS competencies and Foundation skills is located on the last of this syllabus. - F. Verification of Workplace Competencies: This course is a fundamental building block for the student to move toward a capstone experience.
-The course will also transfer to a senior level institution that offers a Recording Technology major.
+All students who wish to further their learning in sound technology with advanced classes must receive a course average of a C or better to advance.